ajavamind/Processing-Sketch-Chatbot/README.md

 ![Chatbot Application Screenshot](Chatbot/screenshots/promptScreen.png)

 ## Background
-I'm a retired software engineer who likes to code with Processing (since 2010).
+I'm a retired software engineer who likes to code with Processing (since 2010) for many of my camera, photography, and photo art projects.
-I like Processing because it is geared to create algorithmic generative art.

 To learn more about the AI and machine learning revolution going on now, here I wrote a Processing sketch code assistant chatbot using Java API calls to OpenAI.org.
 My chatbot application can be modified for other chatbot application uses besides programming.